Titanium-Birch/SFTPWrangler/threat-modeling/THREAT_MODEL.md

 ### Mitigations on Workstations

 - All code, including IDE extensions, run in a container only via the devcontainer standard.
 Keep the host clean.
-- By policy and design: no confidential data on workstations (ie: the SFTP files don't touch workstations).
+- By policy and design: no business data on workstations (ie: the SFTP files don't touch workstations).
 - For most development, there's no need for credentials in the container.
 If/when it's necessary to authenticate to AWS, in order of preference:
     - rely on CI to run terraform and have github actions authenticate to AWS via OIDC